Robin Askwith: Stage work

 Askwith's extensive work on stage, includes numerous farces such as Run For Your Wife, Casanova's Last Stand, One for the Road plus the stage Confessions sequel The Further Confessions of a Window Cleaner and Terry Johnson's Dead Funny.
 From 11 December 2012 – 27 January 2013, he appeared at the Mill at Sonning, Reading, Berkshire in Ray Cooney's farce Caught in the Net.

 In pantomimes, Askwith has appeared with the Chuckle Brothers in Dick Whittington, with Frank Bruno and Sooty in a Wolverhampton production of Goldilocks and the 3 Bears and in various productions of Aladdin as Abanazar.

 More unusual stage roles include the title role in a production of Brecht's The Resistible Rise of Arturo Ui, and the Child Catcher in a 2006 touring production of Chitty Chitty Bang Bang.

 Personal life

 Askwith had relationships with the actresses Cheryl Hall and later Linda Hayden during the 1970s.
 Askwith married actress Leonie Mellinger in 1988 but they later divorced.
-In 1996, he married Mary Smith, an aromatherapist but they divorced in 2002.
+From 1996 to 2002, he was married to Mary Smith, an aromatherapist.

-Askwith lives in Gozo, a Mediterranean island near Malta, having moved there in 1991, where his hobbies include swimming, underwater diving and yachting, however he regularly returns to the UK for tours, events and filming.
+Askwith lives on Gozo, a Mediterranean island near Malta, having moved there in 1991, where his hobbies include swimming, underwater diving and yachting, however he regularly returns to the UK for tours, events and filming.

 Askwith is a great-nephew of the comic Robb Wilton.

-He is also a supporter of Queens Park Rangers F.C.
+He is a passionate cricket follower and also a supporter of Queens Park Rangers F.C.